kshaffer/theory4/unit2modeVideos.md

 ## Unit II scale/collection performance portfolio instructions ##

-To help you familizarize yourselves with standard scales and collections in post-tonal music, as well as to connect the sound of those collections with notation and the feel of them in your hands, you will practice and record yourself singing the following scales/modes/collections ascending and descending:
+To help you familizarize yourselves with standard scales and collections in post-tonal music, as well as to connect the sound of those collections with notation and the feel of them in your hands, please practice and record yourself singing the following scales/modes/collections ascending and descending:

-- octatonic (no solfège — sing the form that begins half-step – whole-step)
+- octatonic (solfège optional — sing the form that begins half-step – whole-step: do ra me mi fi sol la te do)
-- whole-tone (no solfège)
+- whole-tone (solfège optional — do re mi fi le te do)
 - acoustic (do re mi fi sol la te do)
 - "major" pentatonic (do re mi sol la do)
 - "minor" pentatonic (do me fa sol te do)